Psychology (PSYC)

 Prerequisite: Doctoral standing or permission of instructor.
 Instruction and experience in supervising a graduate student in counseling.
 (Formerly 3750:707)

-PSYC:709 Introduction to Counseling Psychology (2 Credits)
+PSYC 709 Introduction to Counseling Psychology (2 Units)

 Prerequisite: Graduate standing in the Collaborative Program in Counseling Psychology.
 Introduction to historical foundations of and recent developments in counseling psychology, with an emphasis on contemporary research literature in the field.
 (Formerly 3750:709)